Finding the Best Places to Retire Since 2006!

 Is Nevada Considered Tax Friendly for Retirement?
 Yes

 Notes: Growth is tightly controlled because Boulder City owns much of the surrounding land.
-The area is suffering through a drought, as water levels in the Colorado River, which feeds Lake Mead, remain below normal.
-The seven states, including Nevada, that depend on the Colorado are working to conserve water usage from the river in the coming years because no one expects the drought to subside in the near future.
+The area is susceptible to drought, but the water level in Lake Mead is higher this year than it has been the last few years.
+The seven states, including Nevada, that depend on the Colorado River, which feeds Lake Mead, are working to conserve water usage from the river.
 Boulder City can feel a little isolated but overall has a nice reputation (and "snowbirds" love the area).

 Recommended as a Retirement Spot?
 Yes, although the drought situation should be considered.

 The Sagebrush State entered the Union during the Civil War on October 31, 1864.
 It was the first state to ratify the 15th Amendment and give African American men the right to vote.
 Gambling may be Nevada's claim to fame.
 The state has approximately one slot machine for every 10 residents.
 Las Vegas has more hotel rooms than any other city on earth.